Fiori-Tracker/fioritracker.github.io/installation-guide/plugin.md

-# Most Frequently Used Apps plugin
+# Plugin for application usage

 **1** Import the transports